FAQs – DI Eligibility

 Will SDI benefits cover me if I have elective or cosmetic surgery?

 Elective and cosmetic surgeries are covered by SDI.
-Your doctor must certify that you are disabled and cannot do your regular or customary job duties because of the surgery, and you must meet the basic eligibility requirements.
+Your physician/practitioner must certify that you are disabled and cannot do your regular or customary job duties because of the surgery, and you must meet the basic eligibility requirements.

 How many days must you be off work to receive SDI benefits?

 Since every claim for SDI has a seven-day, non-payable waiting period, you must be disabled at least eight calendar days to collect benefits.

 Can I receive DI benefits if my employer is going to pay me vacation/sick/holiday pay during my DI claim?

 Vacation pay is not in conflict with DI benefits so you can receive DI benefits at the same time.

 You cannot receive DI benefits for any period in which you also received sick leave wages that are equivalent to your full salary.
 If you are receiving only partial sick leave wages, you may be eligible for full or partial SDI benefits.